-- If a lot's existing impervious area is less than twenty-five (25) percent of the total lot area and a proposed improvement does not increase the total impervious area above twenty-five (25) percent, the lot is exempt from compliance with Municipal Code Chapter 5, Article VI.
-Infill Development Storm Water Management. - If a lot's existing impervious area is greater than twenty-five (25) percent than the total lot area and a proposed improvement does not increase the total impervious area above the existing impervious area, the lot is exempt from compliance with Municipal Code Chapter 5, Article VI.
+If a lot's existing impervious area is twenty-five (25) percent or greater than the total area and a proposed improvement does not increase the total impervious area, the lot is exempt from compliance with Municipal Code Chapter 5, Article VI.
 Infill Development Storm Water Management.